daemonphantom/awayke/README.md

 **Download (recommended):**

 1. Download the latest `Awayke.app.zip` from [Releases](https://github.com/daemonphantom/awayke/releases).
-2. Unzip, drag to `/Applications`.
+2. Unzip it and drag to `/Applications`.
 3. Open it.
-4. On first launch macOS will ask you to approve Awayke's background helper.
-Approve it once and toggling sleep is instant and silent from then on.
+4. MacOS will ask you to approve Awayke's background helper (see image).
+Approve it once and toggling sleep is instant from then on.

 <img width="372" height="141" alt="bgactivity" src="https://github.com/user-attachments/assets/02157a1b-e462-4905-b3b3-a0f7c2c6c235" />

-Awayke is not on the Mac App Store because App Store sandboxing blocks the system call it needs.
-This is the same reason tools like Lunar, TextExpander, and BetterTouchTool are distributed outside the App Store.
-Download directly from Releases, open, confirm, and you are good to go.
+Note: Awayke is not on the App Store because App Store sandboxing blocks the system call it needs.
+This is normal, it is the same reason tools like Lunar, TextExpander, and BetterTouchTool are distributed outside the App Store.
+Download directly from Releases and you are good to go.

 **Or build from source:**